 According to The New York Times, cavities in toddlers and preschoolers are on the rise.
 Moreover, it’s not just one cavity here and there; dentists nationwide are reporting an increasing number of preschoolers with six to ten cavities or more.
-The level of decay present in these children’s teeth is also concerning – it is often so severe that dentists have to use general anesthesia to perform the surgical procedure.
-General anesthesia has its own set of risks, including vomiting, nausea, and, in very rare cases, brain damage or death.
-Furthermore, some of these same children who undergo surgical procedures end up with more cavities later on.
-Luckily, there are a few things parents can do to stop this problem in its tracks.
+Luckily, there are many things parents can do to stop this problem in its tracks.

 Start Brushing Early